Table of Contents

 If you do not want to do the significant amount of reading now then you can do them later when I reference them, but you will want to read them en toto or you will miss the complete answers to these questions.

 Honestly, if I did not have to work for a living I would love to forge these all into a book and do even more writing.

 I. Answering Questions About Capitalism

 You don’t believe that monetary systems and Capitalism is irreparably broken?
 Well, getting past that wall of absolute denial is going to be difficult. =) But, just for argument’s sake, just humor me and just for this post, let us just assume that Capitalism is really broken.
 Just press your “I believe” button and then let’s talk about Capitalism.

-My post The Cancer of Capitalism goes over the basics of the how and why Capitalism is broken, which I think you have already read, but if you have NOT read it yet, then please go ahead and do that now, because I will NOT be repeating content from that here because that post is really foundational knowledge (talking about Capitalism and Resource Based Economies) to really even begin this discussion.
+My post The Cancer of Capitalism goes over the basics of the how and why Capitalism is broken, which I think you have already read, but if you have NOT read it yet, then please go ahead and read at least the first part talking about Capitalism and then go back to finish the rest of it once we start talking about Resource Based Economies, because I will NOT be repeating content from that here because that post is really foundational knowledge (talking about Capitalism and Resource Based Economies) to really even begin this discussion.
 So, please go read that now if you have not done so yet.
 I will wait here for you.

 B. Capitalism is Hostage Taking